|Title||THE BETTER HALF RECIPES|

 In pilot, Instamart was available for Swiggy users in Bengaluru & Gurgaon.
 Aside from service guarantees, the pilot would succeed if it could redefine category expectations (of men grocery shopping).
 How we’d go about it: not linear, considering following codes would risk Swiggy’s ungendered ToV & healthy gender-balance.
 To remain ungendered, we were inspired by the Politics of Housework from 1970.
 We asked, “was it normal for men to ignore groceries, because it was normal to be clueless about kitchen needs… because it was normal to not cook?”
 Butterfly Effects emerged: men don’t do chores or purchase groceries until they’re personally inconvenienced, and that the onus to ‘help men help women,’ is still on the woman.
 When lockdown data reflected men helping out, out of inconvenience, we had more than low prices to give.
 We repositioned grocery as a fun unisex chore, starting with cooking in the kitchen.

-Three ways to make kitchens equal: The Better Half Recipes hit the internet by hijacking YouTube comments of 70 of India’s most watched chefs.
-Turning over 160 trending recipes feminist, by leaving comments (with timestamps) to split recipes equally, available in a ‘The Better Half Playlist’.
-Just like searching for recipe variations, partners could now search for better half versions to split the effort.
-For couples who prefer ‘listening,’ the first-ever ‘earpod innovation’ on Spotify.
-‘The Better Half Podcast’ featured real-time audio instructions for recipes- split in half, for each earpod.
+With zero spends, we used three unique media to create the world’s biggest menu of feminist recipes: India’s appetite for recipe videos grew 56% during lockdown, buoyed by searches for ‘5-minute recipes’ and ‘recipe hacks.’
+Instead of buying pricy ad inventory, Better Half Recipes hit YouTube by hijacking comments of 70 of India’s most watched chefs.
+160+ trending recipes became feminist overnight, by leaving comments (with timestamps) to split recipes equally.
+Just like searching for recipe variations, better half versions to split the effort were a search away.
+For audio-based recipe consumption, the first-ever ‘earpod innovation’ on Spotify.
+‘The Better Half Podcast’ featured real-time audio instructions for recipes, split into two, one for each earpod.
 Pick a dish.
-Pick a earpod each.
+Pick a earpod.
 Cook together.
-For potential customers in Bangalore & Gurgaon, the exclusive ‘The Better Half Cookbook’, a physical cookbook with original recipes, split into two & doubled up as a product catalogue and trial-generator.
-We created the world’s biggest menu of feminist recipes to be read, watched, and listened to.
-With zero spends.
+For customers in Bangalore & Gurgaon, the ‘The Better Half Cookbook’, a physical cookbook which split into two & doubled up as a groceries catalogue and trial-generator.

 News about Instamart’s Better Half Recipes reached a 100 million people & expanded to 6 countries - including the USA, Canada, Australia, Thailand and New Zealand… increasing brand queries by 51%, app engagement by 14% and garnering $1.8 million in earned media.
 By launching a campaign idea outside serviceable areas, Instamart garnered disproportional FOMO within Gurgaon and Bangalore, selling-out ‘The Better Half Cookbook’ in 4 days & increasing trials by 13%.
 What began as a product-pilot for two cities, ended up as a successful brand-pilot for multiple potential markets.
 By betting on a progressive narrative, online grocery’s smallest brand beat the social status-quo and the competition, outpacing category growth in Q1 2020.
 But the internet is a large place.
 And there are millions of recipes yet to embrace feminism.
 As Swiggy’s most successful pilot yet, Instamart’s job to make grocery a unisex chore has only just begun.